 Think you need a wide block to capture the style and sophistication of the Hamptons?
 Think again!
 An elegant addition to Plunkett’s popular Hamptons collection, the spacious three-bedroom Vermont will sit happily on a 12.5m-wide homesite.
-On display in Clarkson, the Vermont has all the classic appeal of the glamorous beach-house style, but in a slimmer format.
+The Vermont has all the classic appeal of the glamorous beach-house style, but in a slimmer format.

 “Hamptons has been a strong style for Plunkett.
 It’s not only a classic look that will continue to stand the test of time, but it also feels luxurious and sophisticated,” says Design Manager Dave Clynk.